mattebb/tezos-nft-tax-report/README.md

 This is intended to be very simple - a single python file with no external module dependencies.
 Hopefully it's easy enough for others to repurpose too.

-**Note:** I am not an accountant, this is just a tool that helped me prepare some info for my own accountants.
-Please do not rely on this as anything authoritative regarding whatever specific tax regulations you have, and please get it checked by a professional.
+**Note:** This is provided as-is and is not intended as financial advice.
+I am not an accountant, this is just a tool that helped me prepare some info for my own accountants.
+Please do not rely on this as anything authoritative regarding whatever specific tax regulations you have, and please have your data checked by a professional.

 Many thanks for Marius Watz for his example teztok queries which kicked this off: https://twitter.com/mariuswatz/status/1666715664566874113?s=20